-LITERARY STUDIES 10: LANGUAGE ADAPTED......
-(LTST 10) (2 credits)
+EFP LITERARY STUDIES 10: LANGUAGE ADAPTED and WRITING 10...(EFLS10) (4 credits)

-Beginner (Beginning/Developing/Expanding) or Intermediate (Consolidating/Bridging) section

-Literary Studies 10: Language Adapted is designed to support English Language Learners develop and refine their reading, writing, and oral competencies with a focus on critically and creatively engaging with literary texts and learning tasks.
+Beginner (Beginning/Developing/Expanding) or Intermediate (Consolidating/Bridging) section.
+EFP Literary Studies 10: Language Adapted and Writing 10 are designed to support English Language Learners develop and refine their reading, writing, and oral competencies with a focus on critically and creatively engaging with literary texts and learning tasks.
 It is expected that students will explore specific themes, periods, authors, or areas of the world through literary works in a variety of media to foster their skills of analysis, synthesis, and composition.
-The purpose of this course is to help prepare ELL students for enrolment and successful participation in senior English Language Arts courses.
+The purpose of this course is to help prepare ELL students for enrolment and successful participation in

-SPOKEN LANGUAGE 10: LANGUAGE ADAPTED......
-(SPLG 10) (2 credits)
+BAA LANGUAGE AND CULTURAL LITERACY 10.....(YLE 10) (4 credits)

-Beginner (Beginning/Developing/Expanding) or Intermediate (Consolidating/Bridging) section
+Beginner Section Only (Beginning/Developing/Expanding)